Cidaas/cidaas-flutter-sdk-example/README.md

 # flutterexample
-An example project to test the cidaas flutter sdk
+An example project to test the [cidaas flutter SDK](https://github.com/Cidaas/cidaas-flutter-SDK)

 ## Getting Started
-This example project shows how to use the cidaas flutter sdk.
+This example project shows how to use the cidaas flutter SDK.

 ### How to test the example
 To test the example project, first clone this project onto your local machine.